List of awards and nominations received by Despina Vandi: Arion Music Awards

 The Arion Music Awards are the official Greek music industry awards by IFPI Greece since 2002, after the Pop Corn Music Awards, which were organized by the Greek magazine Pop Corn from 1992–2001, were discontinued.
 The Arions were broadcast by Mega Channel in their first five years before moving to ANT1 channel.
 The awards have not been held since 2007 for various reasons.
-Despina Vandi has won three awards from ten nominations.
+Despina Vandi has won eight awards from ten nominations.